RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

-Comrade Otoa: You have talked about the long term game.
-And you did a merger with an international firm and you have been phenomenal in your work but you partnering with an international firm, could you speak to that.
+Comrade Otoa: You have talked about the long-term game.
+You did a merger with an international firm and you have been phenomenal in your work but you partnering with an international firm, could you speak to that?
 What inspired you to do that?

 DM: This question links to something I shared earlier; planning your professional life.
-When I started together with two colleagues,we had a five year plan.
+When I started together with two colleagues, we had a five-year plan.
 In 2003, our plan was to be amongst the top five corporate firms in Uganda we wanted to break through and be recognised as such.
 And we were lucky to be recognized by Leading Chambers within four years of our existence.
-The next thing on our plan for the ten years, was to be practising on an African level.
+The next thing on our plan for the ten years was to be practicing on an African level.
 We had this project called Africa 2013, I was responsible for it.
 The multinationals we wanted to serve envisioned Africa as the next big thing.
-We have an east Africa division which runs Rwanda, Kenya, Zambia and they have to make a decision on who represents them.
+We have an East Africa division that runs Rwanda, Kenya, and Zambia and they have to make a decision on who represents them.
 You might have a strong relationship on the ground with counsel.
 When a decision is made, they like to have it in one area of contact.
 You might have a client and lose a client because you don’t have someone representing you at a place where decisions are made.

 Brenda Ntambirweki: You are one of the lawyers in the market known for employing women and empowering them.
 What message would you have for the other men in the room who are doubtful about giving women a chance and empowering them?